AnkitRana24-tech/Excel_Project-Data_Analysis/README.md

 ---

 **▶️ How to Use**
-Download the Excel files from this repository
+1. Download the Excel files from this repository
-Open the Data Analysis.xlsx file
+2. Open the Data Analysis.xlsx file
+3. Navigate through:
+- Sheets for data cleaning and analysis
+- Dashboard sheet for insights
+4. Use slicers to interact with the dashboard